The 10 Best Ninja Games on Steam

 This game brings Leonardo, Michelangelo, Donatello, and Raphael back together in a spectacular side-scrolling beat ’em up game.
 This game is a love letter to these characters and vintage TMNT titles Turtles In Time.

-If you look deep enough, this game will reveal all things that the developers love.
-It’s clear that they are fans of one of the best fighting games ever made.
-From time to time, April O’Neil and the turtles perform special moves from Street Fighter and other known games.
+If you look deep enough, this game reveals all things that the developers love.
+From time to time, April O’Neil and the turtles perform special moves from Street Fighter and other popular games, a clear tribute to the games that inspired them.

 Teenage Mutant Ninja Turtles: Shredder Revenge was made by the Beat ’em Up masters at Dotemu and Tribute Games.
 It has cutting-edge gameplay with roots in time-tested battle systems.
 In other words, it doesn’t try to reinvent the wheel.
 It